slamice/wri/hipsters/first-draft/ch01 - outside.md

 "The guy, Matt, in the band."

 "Band guy?
 Yea he's coming."
 I said.

+"What about Renee?
+Your girlfriend coming out?"
+Jack said it, but both him and Ryan gave some wicked smiles.

+"She's taking it easy tonight, she's got mono."

+"Isn't that one of those things you have for the rest of your life?"

+"Something you gave her?"
+Jack pulled out a small bottle and rubbed the lotion into his dotted eczema hands.
+We all noticed.

 I decided on my black ((skinny)) jeans that night.
 The kind your knees get cold in but you don't notice after a while.
 Made sure the (('dark', because he's telling it)) black jacket was up to par.
 It was pretty cold with all that.
 My body shifter in discomfort, I kept fidgeting past my usual number of fidgets.
 Looking, feeling dumb and horny.